-Woman killed in car accident along Hooper Road in Central
+Central woman killed in car accident along Hooper Road

 Latest Weather Blog

-Woman killed in car accident along Hooper Road in Central
+Central woman killed in car accident along Hooper Road

 CENTRAL - A woman was killed in an accident Tuesday afternoon when their car left the road and flipped, authorities said.

-Central Police Chief Roger Corcoran said a woman, around 40 years old, was killed around 4:20 p.m. near the corner of Hooper and Blackwater roads.
+Central Police Chief Roger Corcoran said 43-year-old Erica Harrison was killed around 4:20 p.m. near the corner of Hooper and Blackwater roads.

-Chief Corcoran said witnesses told police the woman was driving more than 100 mph before the crash happened.
-The car ran off the side of the road, hit a ditch, flipped, and landed in a yard.
-The victim was thrown from the car and died at the scene.
+Chief Corcoran said witnesses told police that Harrison was driving more than 100 mph before the crash happened.
+The car ran off the side of the road, hit a ditch, flipped multiple times and landed in a yard.
+Harrison was thrown from the car and died at the scene.

 Trending News